Joni Pitkänen: Playing career

 On 1 July 2007, Pitkänen was traded to the Edmonton Oilers along with Geoff Sanderson and a third round draft choice in the 2009 NHL Entry Draft in exchange for Jason Smith and Joffrey Lupul.
 On 20 July 2007, Pitkänen signed a one-year contract with the Oilers.
-With the Oilers, Pitkänen scored 8+18=26 in 63 games.
+With the Oilers, Pitkänen scored 26 points in 63 games.

 On 1 July 2008, Pitkänen was traded to the Carolina Hurricanes in exchange for Erik Cole.
 On 2 July 2008, Pitkänen signed a three-year, $12 million contract with the Carolina Hurricanes as a restricted free agent.

+On April 2, 2013, during a contest with the Washington Capitals, Pitkänen suffered an injury to his heel following a race to reach an iced puck.
+The following year the NHL would change the icing rules to use hybrid icing to help avoid similar incidents.

-Pitkänen missed the entire 2013-14 season, his last under contract to the Hurricanes, with a broken heel.
+The injury he received caused Pitkänen to miss entire 2013-14 season, his last under contract to the Hurricanes.

 In early December 2014 it was reported that Pitkänen had started light training with Oulun Kärpät of the Finnish Liiga, skating for the first time since his injury.

 On February 5, 2016, it was announced that Pitkänen had signed a deal with Oulun Kärpät for the rest of the season.
 He played his first game in almost three years on February 6 against KalPa.
 On February 25, 2016, Pitkänen announced he would retire once more from ice-hockey after playing three games with Oulun Kärpät.